FEATURED POST

 - August 20, 2022

-To become an Uber driver in London –or work for rival operators such as Bolt and FREENOW – you need a valid PCO licence.
-These are issued by Transport for London (TfL) and drivers must pass a few exams to get one, including the topographical skills test.
+To become an PCO driver in London, you need a valid PCO licence or, to use its correct name, a private hire driver licence (PHDL).
+These are issued by Transport for London (TfL) and drivers must pass a few exams to get one, including the Topographical Skills Test.

 In simple terms, topography means using maps.
-This test is mostly map reading or route selection but it does also check your basic knowledge of London geography.
+So this test is mostly about map reading skills or route selection, while checking your basic knowledge of London geography.

 This is one of three TfL tests that London private hire drivers must pass to get a PCO licence.
 The other TfL exams you need for a PCO licence are the two-part English Language Requirement (ELR).

-Naturally, Otto Car has a complete guide on how to pass the TfL English test and another on how to get a PCO licence.
-Here, it’s all about the topographical skills test.
+Otto Car has ultimate guides on how to pass the TfL English test and SERU training, plus another on how to get a PCO licence .
+Here, it’s all about the Topographical Skills Test.
 Let’s get moving.

 Who needs to take the topographical assessment?

-- Previously licensed PHV drivers (i.e. who passed a TfL topographical skills test)
+- Previously licensed Private Hire Vehicle (PHV) drivers (i.e. you have already passed this TfL test)

-- Licensed London taxi drivers (both All London and Suburban)
+- Licensed London taxi drivers (London and suburban drivers)

 - Professional London tourist guides (e.g. Blue Badge Driver Guide)

-How do you book a TFL topographical test?
+How do I book a TFL Topographical Test?

-After you submit your PCO licence application to TfL, you will get a letter and email with a date to attend a topographical skills test centre.
-This is at the official TfL premises in Pier Walk (North Greenwich) or West Kensington.
+Once you submit your PCO licence application to TfL, you’ll get a date to attend a Topographical Skills Test Centre.
+This is at the official TfL premises in either Pier Walk (North Greenwich) or West Kensington.

-For booking queries, contact the TfL Topographical Team by email at tphtopo@tfl.gov.uk or phone on 0343 222 4444 (charges may apply).
+For booking queries, email the TfL Topographical Team at tphtopo@tfl.gov.uk or phone on 0343 222 4444 (charges may apply).

 The test costs £36 and a retake is £16.
 Many Uber drivers worry about what happens if you fail a topographic test but there is no need to panic.
 With our help, you can nail this.